microsoft/evodiff/README.md

 * ` lr_ar_640M `

-An example of generating one sequence randomly sampled from the train distribution length can be found in [this notebook](https://github.com/microsoft/evodiff/tree/main/examples/evodiff.ipynb).
+An example of unconditionally generating a sequence of a specified length can be found in [this notebook](https://github.com/microsoft/evodiff/tree/main/examples/evodiff.ipynb).

 To evaluate the generated sequences, we implement our self-consistency Omegafold ESM-IF pipeline, as shown in